Mindfulness-Based Cognitive Therapy

 Mindfulness-Based Cognitive Therapy (MBCT) is an evidence-based therapeutic approach that integrates principles of cognitive therapy with mindfulness practices.

-The primary goal of MBCT is to teach individuals how to relate differently to their thoughts and emotions, particularly those that contribute to depression relapse.
+The primary goal of MBCT is to teach you how to relate differently to your thoughts and emotions, particularly those that contribute to depression relapse.

-By cultivating mindfulness—an awareness of the present moment with an attitude of acceptance and non-judgment—participants learn to disengage from automatic patterns of negative thinking and emotional reactivity.
-This increased awareness allows us to respond more skillfully to stressors and challenging situations, which can reduce the risk of depressive relapse.
+By cultivating mindfulness (an awareness of the present moment with an attitude of acceptance and non-judgment), you can learn to disengage from automatic patterns of negative thinking and emotional reactivity.
+This increased awareness allows us to respond more skillfully to stressors and challenging situations.

 Key Components of MBCT: